Wader Study

 Research expertise: breeding phenology, migration ecology, life-history traits, climate change

-Currently: Postdoctoral Researcher, Max-Planck-Institute for Ornithology (Germany)
+Currently: Postdoctoral Researcher, Max Planck Institute for Biological Intelligence (Germany)

-Jennifer Linscott – Editor
+Jennifer Linscott

 Conservation ecologist